Eric Lipton

 Eric S. Lipton (born August 13, 1965) is a reporter at The New York Times based in the Washington Bureau.
 He has been a working journalist for three decades, with stints at The Washington Post and the Hartford Courant, and he is also the co-author of a history of the World Trade Center.

 Lipton joined The Times in 1999, covering the final years of the administration of New York Mayor Rudolph W. Giuliani, as well as the 2001 terror attacks.
-Since 2004, he has been based in the Washington bureau of The New York Times, where he is an investigative reporter who now writes about the Trump administration, as well as lobbying and corporate agendas in Congress.
+Since 2004, he has been based in the Washington bureau of The New York Times, where he is an investigative reporter who wrote about the first Trump administration, as well as lobbying and corporate agendas in Congress.
 His previous assignments included the Department of Homeland Security and the Transportation Security Administration, as well as the aftermath of Hurricane Katrina.

 Lipton has won or participated in three Pulitzer Prizes, among numerous other journalism awards.